 Figure 2.
 The cross-section photographs of rye at the 15 different time and temperature combinations (photographs of all other species can be found in Stroud et al. supplementary material/data-in-brief-submission).
+Scale bar = 2mm.

 Table 2.
-The charring matrix displaying scores for colour, distortion and internal structure of the four species, rye, wheat, barley and oat, at the three durations and five temperature combinations.
+The charring matrix displaying scores for colour, distortion and internal structure of the four species, rye, bread wheat, hulled barley and oat, at the three durations and five temperature combinations.
 A brief summary of scoring criteria is shown below with full details in supplementary materials